leiyu3/obsidian-test/content/200 Slipbox/Mere Christianity by C.S. Lewis.md

 ### 8. The Great Sin
-[[Pride|Pride]] or self-conceit vs Humility.
+[Pride](Pride.md) or self-conceit vs Humility.
 The great distinction between Christian Moral and all other morals

 This is the centre of the Christian Moral.
 The complete anti-God state of mind